Harry felt eleven again.

 The nausea started early.
 Not sudden, but slow and creeping, curling in his stomach like something growing.
 By the time he'd dragged himself to the bathroom down the hall, it was a living thing, gnawing at him from the inside.

-He sank to his knees, forehead pressed to the cool tiles of the loo, arms trembling beneath him as another dry heave shook through his frame.
-There was nothing left to bring up, but still his body convulsed, shuddering as though trying to purge more than just bile.
+He sank to his knees, pressing his forehead against the cool tiles of the bathroom floor, arms trembling beneath him as another dry heave shook through his frame.
+There was nothing left to bring up, yet still his body convulsed, shuddering as though trying to purge more than bile.

 His palms slipped on the porcelain rim, slick with sweat, and he gritted his teeth, riding the wave of pain and helplessness.

-Behind his closed eyelids, the flashes came again—Voldemort's high, cold voice echoing like steel against stone.
+Behind his closed eyelids, the flashes came again: Voldemort's high, cold voice echoing like steel against stone.
 Screams.
 Fire.
 The rush of green light.
-The way the locket had whispered to him turned on him.
-The hollow echo of being a Horcrux.
-Ron and Ginny's voices raised in anger, arguing because of him.
+The way the locket had whispered to him, turned on him.
+The hollow echo that had filled his head every time he'd felt the Horcrux stir.
+Ron's and Ginny's voices raised in anger, arguing because of him.
 Always because of him.

 He wasn't even sure when he'd last slept properly.
 What did it matter?
 Dreams had become another kind of punishment.
-Sleep didn't help—only pulled the past closer.
+Sleep didn't help; it only pulled the past closer.

 A soft knock broke the spiral.